—

 HOORAAAAAYYYY!!!
 I WAS 15 YEARS OLD AND I WAS A PROFESSIONAL MUSICIAN!!!!

-I would also pickup the Thursday Night Special when the drummer went back to college – my first production (I would play in 4 others in various theater groups) of the ‘The Fantastiks’.
+In August I would also pickup the ‘Thursday Night Special’ when the regular drummer went back to college – my first production (I would play in 4 others in various theater groups) of the ‘The Fantastiks’.

-I also picked up the drumming duties for the ‘Thursday Night Special’ (the night the regular show took off) – the first of several casts of ‘The Fantastiks’ that I would perform with over the years to follow.
 Towers Hall closed after the ’75 season and Mr. Eastwood moved his company to the Holiday Inn where it became the Lake George Dinner Theatre which still runs today.
 If you’re done trying to find me on your own I’ll tell you… that’s me kneeling front, left… ripped jeans, flannel shirt, long hair, bandana and all.

 1976… Our nation celebrated its bicentennial and Mr. Bevins formed a special group to take part in the numerous festivities that would be taking place – The Sentinels Fife & Drum Corps shown in the clipping to the right… That’s Mr. Bevins up front (he carried a flag of the original colonies), Floyd Martindale and Danny Burden behind him (two of the best trumpets in the band), Beth Merrill and Chris Rice on fifes and myself drumming in the back right of the picture.
 Totally obscured are my good friends Gary Moon on bass drum (Gary plays all over New England as a solo performer and has released several CDs of original music) and Jim Crawford on snare.
 Jim and I still drum together as members of the Avant Garde Jr. Drum & Bugle Corps Alumni Drumline but more on that later.